AlainPicard0x0/jfs-final-project/task-9/README.md

 ## Results

-Start your server and test your Item's endpoint using any HTTP client like [Postman](https://www.postman.com/) - [Example of how to send requests in postman](https://learning.postman.com/docs/sending-requests/requests/)
+Start your server and test your Item's endpoints using any HTTP client like [Postman](https://www.postman.com/) - [Example of how to send requests in postman](https://learning.postman.com/docs/sending-requests/requests/)

 ## Tip

-If you receive an error when testing your POST route open your application.properties file and change ` spring.jpa.hibernate.ddl-auto=none ` to
+If you receive an error when testing your POST or PUT routes open your application.properties file and change ` spring.jpa.hibernate.ddl-auto=none ` to
 ` spring.jpa.hibernate.ddl-auto=create `

-Once Your POST route works you can change it back to ` spring.jpa.hibernate.ddl-auto=none `.
+Once Your POST and PUT routes work you can change your application.properties back to ` spring.jpa.hibernate.ddl-auto=none `.

 ## Example